Nectanebo I: Name

-Nectanebo's Egyptian personal name was Nḫt-nb.f, which means "the strong one of his lord".
+Nectanebo's Egyptian personal name was Nḫt-nb.f (Nakhtnebef), which means "the strong one of his lord".
 Greek sources rendered the name as Νεκτάνεβις (Nectanebis).
 The writings of Manetho which have been preserved by George Syncellus spell it Νεκτανέβης (Nectanebēs), but this is probably only based on a phonetic approximation due to iotacism.
 Although convention in English assigns identical names to him and his grandson, Nectanebo II, the two in fact had different names.

 Reign

 Accession and family

 Nectanebo was an army general from Sebennytos, son of an important military officer named Djedhor and of a lady whose name is only partially recorded, [...]mu.
 A stele found at Hermopolis provides some evidence that he came to power by overthrowing, and possibly putting to death, the last pharaoh of the 29th Dynasty Nepherites II.
 It has been suggested that Nectanebo was assisted in the coup by the Athenian general Chabrias.
 Nectanebo carried out the coronation ceremony in c.
-379/8 BCE in both Sais and Memphis, and shifted the capital from Mendes to Sebennytos.
+379/8 BC in both Sais and Memphis, and shifted the capital from Mendes to Sebennytos.

 The relationships between Nectanebo and the pharaohs of the previous dynasty are not entirely clear.
 He showed little regard for both Nepherites II and his father Achoris, calling the former inept and the latter a usurper.
 He seemed to have had a higher regard for Nepherites I, who was formerly believed to be Nectanebo's father or grandfather, although it is now believed that this view was due to a misinterpretation of the Demotic Chronicle.
 However, it has been suggested that both Achoris and Nectanebo may have been Nepherites I's relatives in some way.

 Nectanebo had two known sons: Teos, who was his appointed successor, and Tjahapimu.